fondation-unit/silva-numerica-oauth-provider/README.md

 ## Usage with Moodle

+### In the provider

+Configure a new application in the administration with the Moodle callback URL : `/admin/oauth2callback.php`

+### In Moodle

 1. Enable the OAuth authentication plugin
 2. Under `Server > Services OAuth 2` declare a new Custom service
 3. Fill in the settings :